 Capillary nail refill test

-The capillary nail refill test is a quick test performed on the nail beds to monitor dehydration and the amount of blood flow to tissue.
+The capillary nail refill test is a quick test done on the nail beds.
+It is used to monitor dehydration and the amount of blood flow to tissue.

 How is the Test Performed?

-While the patient holds their hand above their heart, the health care provider measures the time it takes for blood to return to the tissue, indicated by a pink color returning to the nail.
+While the patient holds their hand above their heart, the health care provider measures the time it takes for blood to return to the tissue.
+Return of blood is indicated by the nail turning back to a pink color.

 Preparation for the Test